-Age of recipient Pension amount below \$118,750 Pension amount above \$118,750 Age 60 years or more Taxed at marginal rates, with a 10% tax offset Taxed at marginal rates At or above preservation age and under 60 years Taxed at marginal rates, with no tax offset Taxed at marginal rates Under preservation age Taxed at marginal rates, with no tax offset Taxed at marginal tax rates
+Age of recipient Pension amount below \$118,750 Pension amount above \$118,750 Age 60 years or more Taxed at marginal rates, with a 10% tax offset Taxed at marginal rates Under preservation age Taxed at marginal rates, with no tax offset Taxed at marginal tax rates

-A general cap applies in 2023/24.
+A general cap applies in 2024/25.
 Please note that the defined benefit income cap may be reduced in certain circumstances.

 Medicare levy applies in addition to the rates shown.
-If your pension contains a tax free component, that portion is not taxed.
-The Pension scheme operator are required to withhold tax from your benefit in accordance with requirements specified in Tax Acts and regulations administered by the Australian Taxation office.
+If your pension contains a taxfree component, that portion is not taxed.
+The Pension scheme operator is required to withhold tax from your benefit in accordance with requirements specified in Tax Acts and regulations administered by the Australian Taxation office.

-For information on the lump sum treatment of super, please refer to 'What are the superannuation withdrawal rules?' fact sheet
+For information on the lump sum treatment of super, please refer to 'What are the superannuation withdrawal rules?' fact sheet.